-Thurber House is pleased to announce Katrina Kittle as the John E. Nance Writer-in-Residence for Fall 2013.
+Thurber House invites authors to apply for the 2014 John E. Nance Adult Writer-in-Residence

-The John E. Nance Writer-in-Residence at Thurber House is dedicated by his wife, Sally Crane, to the memory of the late photojournalist and author who was a critically acclaimed Associated Press photographer and journalist.
-AP Bureau Chief in the Philippines, Nance wrote The Gentle Tasaday about a primitive tribe in the Philippines as well as Lobo of the Tasaday, a Horn Book Award Honor Book.
+The John E. Nance Writer-in-Residence at Thurber House was begun in 2012 by Sally Crane, in honor of her late husband, John E. Nance, a critically acclaimed photojournalist.
+As Associated Press Bureau Chief in the Philippines, Nance wrote The Gentle Tasaday about a primitive tribe in the Philippines as well as Lobo of the Tasaday, a Horn Book Award Honor Book.
 Nance was a Thurber House writer-in-residence twice, in 1995 and 1998.

 The John E. Nance Writer-in-Residence program is an annual residency of four weeks housed in a two-bedroom apartment in the boyhood home of author and New Yorker cartoonist, James Thurber, and is designed to provide a writer with the gift of time to develop a work in progress.